phpList/base-distribution/README.md

 4. If you would like to not have the REST API, edit the `composer.json`, remove the corresponding `phplist/rest-api` requirement, and run `composer update`.

+## Configuring and running phpList on a web server

+The phpList application is configured that the built-in PHP web server can run in development and testing mode, while Apache can run in production mode.

+### Production on Apache

-5. In the Apache virtual host configuration, set the directory `web/` as the document root.
+1. In the Apache virtual host configuration, set the directory `web/` as the document root.
-6. Set the phpList database credentials as environment variables in the Apache virtual host configuration.
+2. Set the phpList database credentials as environment variables in the Apache virtual host configuration.
 Your configuration then could look like this:

 ```